 The school is recognised as a centre of excellence in the South West for the Duke of Edinburgh’s Award.
 This is an optional but very popular program within the school and each year well over a hundred pupils achieve their Bronze, Silver or Gold Award.

-Younger students will have the opportunity to attend a day of team-building activities at Cornwall Outdoors along with other members of their year group.
+Younger students will have the opportunity to attend a day of team-building activities along with other members of their year group.
 They will work together as a team, discovering that everyone has different strengths and weaknesses and how to harness the best out of those involved.
-It enables our students to succeed and fail at activities throughout the day, yet come away feeling they know themselves better and have grown in confidence and skills.
+It enables our pupils to succeed and fail at activities throughout the day, yet come away feeling they know themselves better and have grown in confidence and skills.
 A great introduction to the Duke of Edinburgh Award.

 The school has an enviable reputation in the Ten Tors event.
 This annual event which is run by the Army and takes place on Dartmoor is a huge challenge for those that take part and one that stays with its participants for the rest of their lives.
 Students spend months in training with the outdoor pursuits team as they prepare themselves for either the 35, 45 or 55 mile challenges.